kemitchell/writing.kemitchell.com/_posts/2015-10-29-The-Blanks-Problem.md

 But Common Form isn't a document assembly system.
 It's a way for programs (including document assembly programs) to communicate form contracts.
 If communicating hints for blanks gets in the way of clearly communicating forms themselves, Common Form shouldn't do both.
 It should focus on communicating forms as best it can.

 The reason these goals conflict is that in order to make sharing forms between programs practical, Common Form defines a way of identifying forms using special computer procedures called "hash functions".
 If you're not familiar with hash functions, think of them as "fingerprints" for data.
 Anywhere you find a particular piece of data you can take its fingerprint.
 That fingerprint is highly unlikely to match the fingerprint of any other bit of data you find.
 But if you see the exact same data again, you'll find the same fingerprint as before.
-The fingerprints give programs that speak Common Form a way to _identify_ each and every possible form.
+The fingerprints give programs that speak Common Form a way to _identify_ each and every possible form, from the lowliest governing law clause to hundred-plus-page credit agreements.

 At present, Common Form stores a hint about how to fill out every blank.
 The data for the hint is part of, and inseparable from, the data about the form where the blank appears.
 Because the hints are part of the data, they affect the fingerprints of the forms.

-So the Common Form fingerprints of these provisions differ:
+So the Common Form fingerprints of these provisions differ ...

 > "Company" means [Company Name], a Delaware corporation.

 > "Company" means [I am the eggman; they are the eggmen; I am the walrus.
 Don't commit malpractice.], a Delaware corporation.

-This is so even though their results in any finished contract are exactly the same.
+... even though for purposes of finished, ready-to-sign contracts, they're exactly the same.

 Common Form will in fact allow an infinite number of forms with exactly the same effect, because the text of the hint is arbitrary, and even slight differences produce different fingerprints: